ESG

 Minimum Standards

-Applying existing principles, such as the Guiding
+Applying existing principles, such as the Guiding Principles of Business and Human Rights

-Regulation on ESG performance and corporate disclosure
+ESG performance and corporate disclosure

 ESG and financial performance

-The growth of sustainable investment
+The growth of sustainable investments